Wanting-Cui/NLP-Analysis-on-Presidents-Inauguration-Address/README.md

-# What did the presidents say at their inauguration?
+# What did the presidents say at their inaugurations?

 ![image](figs/title.jpg)